Dymirt/Dymirt/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> Hey there, I’m Dmytro
-- 👀 I’m interested in Python-based projects and web applications.
+- 👀 I'm looking for a job as Software Developer because this position perfectly matches my strengths of character such as long-term dedication and perseverance.
-- 🌱 I’m currently learning Artificial Intelligence with Python
+- 🌱 Meanwhile, taking courses on AI and Web Programming.
 - 💞️ I’m looking to collaborate on projects.

 ## LANGUAGES SPOKEN